 Each year, the 7 UK universities select and train around 30-40 student volunteers, working hard to develop and broaden their coaching knowledge and experience prior to their venture.
 The students are then split into three groups, with each group spending 6 weeks in Zambia over the summer between June and September.
 In addition, there is an opportunity for students to extend their trip for a further 10-14 days by participating in the rural placement scheme organized by the University of St Andrews.
 The placements are quite different from the IDEALS Project run from Lusaka as they provide students with the unique opportunity of experiencing Zambian culture first-hand by living with host families within the rural villages.

-IDEALS is delivered in partnership with UK Sport, International Inspiration and the Wallace Group of Universities.
+Volunteer Zambia is delivered in partnership with Zambian NGO Sport in Action and the 7 Wallace Group Universities.